annin317/Lark-Base-Excel-From-Raw-Data-to-Interactive-Sale-Reports/README.md

 # Lark Base & Excel: From Raw Data to Interactive Sale Reports
-> A comprehensive data analytics project showcasing end-to-end sales reporting workflow using Excel and Lark Suite
+> This project showcases an end-to-end data analysis workflow, from raw accounting data to an automated, interactive sales dashboard. using Excel and Lark Suite.
-## 📊 Project Overview
-This portfolio demonstrates professional sales data analytics capabilities, from raw data extraction to interactive dashboard creation.
 The project showcases real-world business intelligence skills applicable to e-commerce, retail, and B2B sales environments.
-### Key Highlights
+## 🚀 Project Overview
+This project builds a unified sales performance dashboard that consolidates data from multiple channels and provides leadership with a full Year-to-date, Month-to-date, Weekly overview of revenue, orders, categories, brands, and product performance.

+The dashboard supports tracking and allows to evaluate performance across all business channels.
+## 🎯 Business Problem
+The dashboard was created to solve a core business problem:
+> Leadership lacked a single source of truth for actual revenue performance across all sales channels and categories.

+This project enables:
+- A consolidated view of real revenue (from accounting system)
+- Easier cross-team evaluation of performance (BOD, Finance, Sales, Marketing, Ops)
+- Faster decision-making with accurate, clean, and standardized reporting

+## 📂 Dataset Overview
-- **End-to-End Data Pipeline**: Complete workflow from finance system data extraction to interactive dashboards
+- Data source: Internal accounting system
-- **Data Quality Management**: Systematic approach to data cleaning, outlier detection, and classification
-- **Interactive Visualizations**: Dynamic dashboards enabling real-time business insights
-- **Scalable Architecture**: Reusable frameworks for recurring sales reporting
-- **Business-Focused Insights**: Actionable analytics driving strategic decision-making
-### Business Value
-This portfolio demonstrates how to:
-- Transform raw sales data into actionable business intelligence
-- Identify revenue trends, top-performing products, and regional performance
-- Enable data-driven decision-making through interactive dashboards
-- Streamline reporting processes for efficiency and accuracy
-- Support strategic planning with historical trend analysis
+- Transaction volume: ~100,000+ orders in 2025 (as of Nov 19, 2025)
+- Final merged dataset size: 200,000 – 1,000,000 rows
+- Data fields (selected): Invoice code, SKU, Selling price, Quantity, VAT, Revenue, Warehouse, Product name, Created date, Invoice date, **Address (raw, unstructured)**, Notes & logs
 ## 🛠️ Tools & Technologies
+### Tools
 | Tool | Purpose |
 |------|---------|
 | **Excel** | Data extraction, cleaning, and initial analysis |
 | **Lark Base** | Data organization and table management |
 | **Lark Dashboard** | Interactive visualization and reporting |
 | **Finance System** | Source system for sales data |
-## 📖 Documentation
+### Techniques
+- ETL design
+- Data cleaning & transformation
+- KPI calculation
+- Dashboard design & visualization
+- Address normalization using AI model with custom rules
-### Data Processing Workflow
+## 🔧 Data Processing Workflow
 1. **Data Extraction**
    - Extract sales data from finance system
    - Export to Excel for initial review